JdPope/React-Glossary/Definitions.md

 An extension of vanilla JS similar to html, it follows a declarative writing structure meaning you can express what you want the UI to look like and JSX will take care of the rest.

 ### declarative vs. imperative(style of programming)
 To write imperative code is to write how something is done in detail(written *explicit* steps).
 Declarative means you write what you would *like* to do.
-Most JS is imperative.
+Most vanilla JS is imperative.
 React is considered declarative because you can create the structure of the UI without giving it the explicit commands necessary for DOM manipulation in traditional JS.

 ### component
 Components modularize both functionality and presentation in our code, letting us split the UI into independent, resuable pieces that let's us think about each piece in isolation.

 ### component chain
 The practice of linking files through importing and exporting.